B.A., Gardner-Webb (1988)

 Associate Dean for Graduate Education and Research

-James P. Byrd's research interests center on theology and biblical interpretation in American history, religion and war, and the history of Baptists in America.
-His current book project, Sacred Scripture, Sacred War: The Bible and the American Revolution, will be published in June of 2013 by Oxford University Press.
+James P. Byrd's research interests center on theology and biblical interpretation in American history, religion and war, and the history of Baptists and Methodists in America.
+His latest book is Sacred Scripture, Sacred War: The Bible and the American Revolution (New York: Oxford University Press, 2013).

 - Religion, Slavery, and the Civil War